African humid period: East Africa

 Nile discharge was higher than today and during the early African humid period, the Nile in Egypt flooded up to 3–5 m higher than it did recently before flood control.
-The increased flooding may have turned the Nile Valley marshy and inhospitable and could explain why many archaeological sites along the Nile were abandoned during the AHP, with violent conflicts reconstructed from the Jebel Sahaba archaeological site.
+The increased flooding may have turned the Nile Valley marshy and inhospitable and could explain why many archaeological sites along the Nile were abandoned during the AHP, with violent conflicts taking place at Jebel Sahaba archaeological site.
 Early after the Younger Dryas, the Blue Nile would have been the major source of waters for the Nile.
 Waters from the Nile filled depressions like the Fayum Depression to form a deep lake with anoxic bottom waters and reaching 20 m above sea level, probably once a geomorphic barrier was breached.
 Wetlands and anastomosing channels developed in the Nile Delta as sediment supply increased.
 In addition, Nile tributaries in northwestern Sudan such as Wadi Al-Malik, Wadi Howar and Valley of the Queens became active during the AHP and contributed sediments to the Nile.
 Wadi Howar was active until 4,500 years ago, and at the time often contained dune-dammed lakes, swamps and wetlands; it was the largest Saharan tributary of the Nile and constituted an important pathway into sub-Saharian Africa.
 Conversely it appears that Lake Victoria and Lake Albert were not overflowing into the White Nile for all of the AHP, and the White Nile would have been sustained by overflow from Lake Turkana.
 There appears to be a tendency over the course of the AHP for the discharge of the Blue Nile to decrease relative to that of the White Nile.
 The Blue Nile built an alluvial fan at its confluence with the White Nile, and incision by the Nile reduced flooding risk in some areas which thus became available for human use.